 - 1 pound frozen pre-cooked meatballs

-- 1 can (28 ounces) no sugar added fire-roasted diced tomatoes, undrained
+- 28 ounces canned fire-roasted diced tomatoes, undrained

 - 6 cups low sodium chicken broth, you can also use beef broth, bone broth, or vegetable broth